Tscandol/Tscandol/README.md

 ### Hi there 👋

 🔭 I’m currently working on the penultimate project of school 42 in order to validate my course, And various Web-development projects to start my free-lancer career.

-🌱 I’m currently improving my Backend Skills in order to become a professional full stack developer.
+🌱 Currently improving my Backend Skills in order to become a professional full stack developer.

 👾 Don't hesitate to reach me on Malt or by email if you are interrested in working together.